-The Tinkham Veale University Center is the newest addition to the campus of Case Western Reserve University.
+The Tinkham Veale University Center is one of the most unique facilities recently added to the campus of Case Western Reserve University.
 Opened in August 2014, the 82,000-square-foot facility is distinguishable on two levels — physically for iconic architecture and philosophically for campus unification.

 Physically, three wings hug the ground, creating what architect Perkins + Will dubbed a landscraper (not a skyscraper).
 The panoramic glass façade and sloping green roof makes "The Tink" feel like a bridge, not a barrier, between the east and west sides of campus.